 A copy of the Switching Sheets, Access Permits and Test Permits should also be scanned into CIS and stored with the associated work order where applicable.

-8.6.1 Existing high voltage installation test results
+8.6.1.
+Existing High Voltage installation test results

-On the reinstallation of HV apparatus the results of the electrical testing must be recorded on the work order for the work undertaken.
+On the reinstallation of HV apparatus the results of the electrical testing must be recorded on the work order for the Electrical Work undertaken.